ms705/websubmit-rs/README.md

 templates included in this repository are very basic; in practice, you will want to customize the files in `templates`.

+By default, the application will read configuration file `sample-config.toml`, but a real deployment will specify a custom config (`-c myconfig.toml`).
-The application also supports specifying a custom configuration file (`-c myconfig.toml`), which is a TOML file with the following format:
+Configuration files are TOML files with the following format:
 ```
 # short class ID (human readable)
 class = "CSCI 2390"